proinsias/copier-python-template/README.md

 This template aims at making it easier to configure my python projects.
-It uses Copier to keep your projects updated with a unified GH Actions structure and configuration.
+It uses Copier to keep my projects updated with a unified GH Actions structure and configuration.

 ## First usage